awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/adding-lifecycle-hooks.md

   --auto-scaling-group-name my-asg --heartbeat-timeout 120
 ```

 If an instance is already in a wait state, you can prevent the lifecycle hook from timing out by recording a heartbeat, using the [record\-lifecycle\-action\-heartbeat](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) CLI command\.
 This extends the timeout period by the timeout value specified when you created the lifecycle hook\.
 If you finish before the timeout period ends, you can send the [complete\-lifecycle\-action](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html) CLI command to allow the instance to proceed to the next state\.
-For more information and examples, see [Completing a lifecycle action](completing-lifecycle-hooks.md)\.
+For more information and examples, see [Complete a lifecycle action](completing-lifecycle-hooks.md)\.